 In just under two decades, the widespread adoption of web-based operation (commerce, health, banking, government, etc.) has spawned a tremendous amount of data in a wide variety of industries.
 Added to this emergence is the generation of data from the very activity on those websites, and the more recent and growing craze for connected objects.
 This mass of information, associated with the storage and processing capacities offered by the various Cloud-Computing infrastructures, represent what we now call Big Data.

-Big Data and Geographical Information
+Big Data and Geographic Information

 Geomatys and Big Data

-A Flexible and interoperable infrastructure
+An elastic and interoperable infrastructure

-An Engine for Big Data Analytics
+A motor for Big Data Analytics

 Geomatys has developed a Big Data Analytics engine as part of the EXAMIND project.
 It integrates seamlessly with all OGC services offered.
 It also integrates distributed data analysis and processing technologies.
 The technological and architectural choices made provide the project with perfect compatibility with the Cloud-Computing infrastructures currently available on the market.